 Run down to the snow bridge, put on your sunglasses, and for the first time on the trek feel snow under your boots.
 The snow bridge is magnificent, with the Rupin carving out gaps and holes through it.
 Climb up to the higher reaches of the snow bridge, cross the Rupin and get on to the trail on the other side.

 Note: During some blistering summer years the snow bridge melts with no chance of crossing.
 But don’t worry, the original trail, after a brief crossing of a tributary stream over wooden logs, continues further until you come to a wooden bridge that gets you to the other side of the Rupin.

 The trail is no longer wide but a narrow foot trodden path made by passing cattle and the shepherds.
 Follow the trail until you get to a wooden bridge mentioned above.
 Do not cross the bridge, but carry on with the Rupin on your left.

 The bridge has its advantages though.
 Higher up, to the right of the bridge is the first open grassland of Udakanal.
 Trekkers often camp here.
 But 2½ hrs out of Jakha is hardly the time to camp.
 Carry on further for more excitement stored for the day.

-The scenery is rather different to what you have left behind.
+The scenery is rather different form what you have left behind.
 Most times the trail follows the course of the Rupin.
-Little tributaries from the upper reaches of the mountain flow into the Rupin.
-Their bottom characterized with perennial snow patches.
+Little tributaries from the upper reaches of the mountain flow into the Rupin, their bottom characterized with perennial snow patches.
 Often you are walking on the boulder strewn river bed.
 The Rupin changes colour to a glorious icy blue – the water clear as crystal.
 No need to look for water to quench your thirst – just dip into the Rupin.

 Day 5: Udaknal to Dhanderas thatch (lower water fall camp)